herotechcourse/kotlin-racingcar-precourse/README.md

     - [x] printProgress functions
 - [x] add InputValidator to validating Car names and Round validations
 - [x] create separate class for handling the user input
+- [x] Assemble all the logic together in main function